David Bader (computer scientist): Career

 In 2011, Bader began working with the Georgia Tech Research Institute on the Proactive Discovery of Insider Threats Using Graph Analysis and Learning (PRODIGAL) project.
 On July 29, 2015, President Barack Obama announced the National Strategic Computing Initiative (NSCI).
 Bader was invited by the White House on October 20–21, 2015, to serve as a panelist at the White House's National Strategic Computing Initiative (NSCI) Workshop.
 Following this, the White House's Office of Science and Technology Policy (OSTP) invited Bader to serve as a panelist at the NITRD High End Computing (HEC) Interagency Working Group (IWG) and Big Data Senior Steering Group (SSG) "Supercomputing and Big Data: From Collision to Convergence" Panel, at the 27th IEEE and ACM Supercomputing Conference (SC15) in Austin, Texas, on November 18, 2015.
 On July 29, 2016, Bader was an invited attendee to the White House's National Strategic Computing Initiative (NSCI) Anniversary Workshop.
 Bader also co-founded the Graph500 List in 2015 for benchmarking "Big Data" computing platforms.

 Bader was elected as an IEEE Fellow in 2009.
-He served as the Editor-in-Chief of the IEEE Transactions on Parallel and Distributed Systems (TPDS), from 2013 to 2017 and serves as an Associate Editor-in-Chief of the Journal of Parallel and Distributed Computing (JPDC).
-Bader has been an associate editor of IEEE Transactions on Parallel and Distributed Systems, IEEE DSOnline, Parallel Computing, and the ACM Journal of Experimental Algorithmics, and has published over 250 articles in peer reviewed journals and conferences.
-In October 2018, Bader was named Editor-in-Chief of ACM Transactions.
+He served as the Editor-in-Chief of the IEEE Transactions on Parallel and Distributed Systems (TPDS), from 2013 to 2017 and later served as an Associate Editor-in-Chief of the Journal of Parallel and Distributed Computing (JPDC).
+Bader has been an associate editor of IEEE Transactions on Parallel and Distributed Systems, IEEE DSOnline, Parallel Computing, and the ACM Journal of Experimental Algorithmics, and has published over 400 articles in peer reviewed journals and conferences.
+He subsequently served as Editor-in-Chief of ACM Transactions on Parallel Computing from 2018 to 2025.

-In July 2019, Bader joined the New Jersey Institute of Technology as a Distinguished Professor in the Ying Wu College of Computing Sciences and was named the first director of the school's new Institute for Data Science.
-The institute combines existing research centers in big data, medical informatics, and cybersecurity at NJIT and conducts both basic and applied research.
+In July 2019, Bader joined the New Jersey Institute of Technology as a Distinguished Professor in the Ying Wu College of Computing and was named the first director of the school's new Institute for Data Science.
+The institute is home to research centers in AI, big data, medical informatics, and cybersecurity at NJIT and conducts both basic and applied research.
 In May 2020, Bader joined the leadership team of the NSF-sponsored Northeast Big Data Innovation Hub as its inaugural seed fund steering committee chair.

-Bader is the 2021 General Co-chair of the IEEE International Symposium on Parallel and Distributed Computing Symposium (IPDPS).
+The National Institutes of Health (NIH) has appointed Bader as a member of the National Heart, Lung and Blood Advisory Council (NHLBAC).